presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

     the license is included in the section entitled "GNU Free Documentation License".

-.. assignment for problem set
+.. assignment for problem set (make sure it has unix ones too)

 .. assignments for lecture waivers